-- 1. Select a scope container on the Process Activities tab of the Process Editor canvas. - Drag an Error catch event into the scope or near the border of a collapsed scope, as the illustration shows.
+- 1. Select a scope container on the Process Activities tab of the Process Editor canvas. - 2.
+Drag an Error catch event into the scope or near the border of a collapsed scope, as the illustration shows.

 - 3. In the Properties view, select the following optional values: - a.
-Select the Catch All Faults checkbox and leave the other properties blank. - b.
+Select the Catch All Faults checkbox and leave the other properties blank.

+- b.
 Fault Name.
-See Selecting a Fault Name for details.
-For a discussion on whether or not to add a fault name, see Fault Handling Processing Rules and Rules for Catching Faults in a Catch Activity. - c.
+See "Selecting a Fault Name" on page 379 for details.
+For a discussion on whether or not to add a fault name, see "Fault Handling Processing Rules" on page 375 and "Selecting a Fault Name" on page 379. - c.
 Fault Variable.
 Type in name for the variable described by the variable definition.
-For a discussion on whether or not to add a fault variable, see Fault Handling Processing Rules and Rules for

-Catching Faults in a Catch Activity.
-If you have selected a Fault Name, the fault variables picklist displays only compatible variables.
+For a discussion on whether or not to add a fault variable, see "Fault Handling Processing Rules" on page 375 and "Fault Handling Processing Rules" on page 375.
+If you have selected a Fault Name, the fault variables picklist displays only compatible variables. - d.

-- d.
 Variable Definition.
 Select the Dialog (...)
 Button at the end of the row to open the Variable Definition dialog.
-See Adding a Fault Variable Definition for details.
-For a discussion on whether or not to add a a fault variable, see Fault Handling Processing Rules and Rules for Catching Faults in a Catch Activity. - 4.
+See "Adding a Fault Variable Definition" on page 379 for details.
+For a discussion on whether or not to add a a fault variable, see "Fault Handling Processing Rules" on page 375 and "Adding a Fault Variable Definition" on page 379. - 4.
 Drag an activity into the catch handler, such as a reply.
 For a boundary event, you must link the handler to an activity to execute.
 The activity must be an activity that has not yet executed. - 5.
 If you are using a boundary event, you cannot use certain activities.
-See Catch and Catch All Boundary Events and Compensate, Compensate Scope and Rethrow. - 6.
+See "Catch and Catch All Boundary Events and Compensate Compensate Scope and Rethrow" on page 353. - 6.
 Fill in the properties for the activity to handle the fault.